Wood lexicon Wood species

 Cumaru

-Origin northern South America (Peru, Venezuela, Guyana, Suriname, Brazil-Amazon Basin)
+Origin Nördl.
+South America (Peru, Venezuela, Guyanas, Surinam, Brazil-Amazon Basin)

-Compared to Bangkirai, Cumaru has so far played a subordinate role as a tropical precious wood in Europe.
-For a few years, however, Cumaru has been recognized as a decking board or Substructure increasingly popular in Germany too.
+Compared to Bangkirai, Cumaru has so far played a minor role in Europe as a tropical precious wood.
+For a few years now, however, Cumaru has been used as a decking board due to its excellent technical properties. decking boards or substructure also becoming increasingly popular in Germany.

 Cumaru – the South American teak

-In the South American market, Cumaru is very popular for roof terraces, gardens and swimming pools.
-Its richness of colour, its high durability and good surface are convincing.
-Cumaru is also known as "Brazilian teak" in North America.
+In the South American market, Cumaru is very popular for terraces on the roof, in the garden or by the swimming pool.
+Its richness of color, high durability and good surface are convincing.
+In North America, Cumaru is also known as “Brazilian teak”.

-Unfortunately, the heavy and very durable wood is only available in small quantities from sustainable FSC® forestry for Europe. at Betterwood However, all terrace boards, construction timber and wooden tiles made from Cumaru are FSC®-certified.
+Unfortunately, this heavy and very durable wood is only available in small quantities from sustainable FSC® forestry in Europe.
+At Betterwood, however, all decking boards, construction timber and wooden tiles made from Cumaru are FSC®-certified.
 Cumaru is not subject to the protection guidelines of CITES.

 Lifespan of decking wood